-1.5.3 Dissertation and Viva-Voce
+(c) Dissertation and Viva-Voce

-Each student has to submit a dissertation on an educational theme ordinarily based on the candidate's field of specialization.
-The candidate has to do the dissertation work under the guidance and supervision of a faculty member nominated by the Monitoring committee of the College.
-After finalizing the topic, a brief Research proposal may be submitted by the candidate for the approval by a committee consisting of Dean, Faculty of Education of the University and the Monitoring committee of the college.
+Each student has to submit a Thesis on an Educational theme ordinarily based on the candidate's field of specialization.
+The candidate has to do the dissertation work under the guidance and supervision of a faculty member of the College.
 Report should be approximately in between 10000 to 20000 words depending upon the nature of the topic.
-For evaluating the dissertation, there will be external and internal evaluation by two experts followed by a vivavoce.
-The Viva-voce will be based on Research Methodology and the Dissertation
+For evaluating the Thesis, there will be external and internal evaluation by two experts followed by a viva-voce.
+The Viva-voce will be based on Research methodology and the Thesis

-1.5.4 Detailed Semester Wise Scheme of the M.Ed.
-Programme
+Detailed Semester wise Scheme of the M.Ed Programme

-1.3.4.1 Semester 1 Nature of the Paper Name of the paper Assignments/ Seminars Reflective Practicum CA MM EE MM Total MM Core Subject CS 1 Methods of Educational Research and Statistics Min.
-2 2 30 70 100 Core Subject CS 2 Advanced Educational Psychology Min.
-2 2 30 70 100 Elective Subject ES 1 (ES1)Techniques of Evaluation and Test Construction / (ES2)Educational and Vocational Guidance and Counselling Min.
-2 2 30 70 100 Elective Subject ES 2 (ES3)Advanced Educational Technology/(ES4)Teac her Education Min.
-2 2 30 70 100 Total 120 280 400
+Semester I Nature of the Paper Name of the paper Total credit s Assignmen ts/ Seminars Reflecti ve Practicu m CA Max mark s EE Max mark s Total Max mark s Core Subject -1 Research Methodology and Statistics for Education 4 Min.
+2 2 30 70 100 Core Subject -2 Advanced Educational Psychology 4 Min.
+2 2 30 70 100 Elective Subject-1 (ES1)Techniques of Evaluation and Test Construction / (ES2)Educational and Vocational Guidance and Counseling 4 Min.
+2 2 30 70 100 Elective Subject-2 (ES3)Teacher Education / (ES4)Educational Technology 4 Min.
+2 2 30 70 100 Total 1 6 120 280 400 Semester II I Core Subject -3 Philosophical and Sociological Foundations of Education 4 Min.
+2 2 30 70 100 Elective Subject-3 Mathematics Education /Science Education/English Language Education /Hindi Language Education/Malayal am Language Education/ Social Science Education/Comme rce Education/Early Childhood 4 Min.
+2 2 30 70 100